Doctor of Philosophy in Biomedical Science – Integrative Physiology

 Career Opportunities:

-Graduates can enter a variety of careers that utilize a deep understanding of the scientific process in general, and biomedical sciences in specific.
+Graduates can enter a variety of careers that utilize a deep understanding of the scientific process in general, and biomedical sciences specifically.
 Such options include basic research in a government, academic, or industry lab, participation in clinical development of therapeutic devices and drugs, business opportunities in the biotech industry, as well as a background for further work in medicine, law, journalism, or teaching.

 Career Placements: